robertkirsz/minesweeper/README.md

 # Minesweeper

 A Minesweeper-type game created in JavaScript with jQuery.

 One of my first apps ever!
+You can play it [here](https://robertkirsz-minesweeper.netlify.app/).

 `npm install` - installs Gulp and http-server